What is evidence of use?

 Your declaration will need to show the honest use of your trade mark in Australia before filing your application.
 You'll need to show examples of how you've been using it — intended use won't be sufficient.

 To demonstrate honest concurrent use, your declaration should include a brief history of the trade mark, including the following information:

-- Why the trade mark was chosen
+- Why and how the trade mark was chosen

 - The specific goods or services sold using the trade mark

 - When the trade mark was first used in Australia to sell goods or services (please give the year and, if possible, the month)

 - Whether the trade mark has been used continuously.
 If it hasn't been used continuously, when and for how long it's been used for

 - The areas where the trade mark has been used to sell goods or services, specifying states or regions in Australia